Public buses of Singapore: 1980s-1990s: Market competition

 By the 1980s, SBS had managed to modernise its fleet with new buses such as the Volvo B57, Mercedes-Benz OF1417 and the Leyland Atlantean AN68.
 By 1982 however, there was concerns that SBS might turn complacent.
 To ensure that SBS remain competitive, the government gave Ng Ser Miang of Singapore Shuttle Bus (SSB, one of the two operators of City Shuttle Service) the green light to set up a second operator.
 Named as Trans-Island Bus Service (TIBS), TIBS started operations the following year with a modest fleet of 90 Hino buses on routes 160 and 167.
 By 1988, the company had expanded its operations to encompass Woodlands and Yishun and operated 328 buses on 214 routes and had taken over SSB.

 In 1984, SBS trialled its first air-conditioned buses, the Mercedes-Benz OF1413/61, on route 168.
 Following various trials of different air-conditioned demonstrators, SBS made its first bulk order for air-conditioned buses in 1989, the Scania N113CRB.
 When the Mass Rapid Transit (MRT) opened in 1987, bus services were further rationalised such that buses complemented the MRT by “feeding” commuters into the MRT network.
 Fares for both buses and the MRT were also coordinated together from 1987 with the setting of the Public Transport Council that year whereas magnetic stored value cards were implemented across the entire bus network to streamline fare payment earlier in 1986.

 In 1993, SBS introduced into service its first air-conditioned 12m double decker bus, the Leyland Olympian 3-axle.
-With a capacity of 131, its size earned it the nickname the “Superbus”.
-Three years later, TIBS phased in Singapore's first articulated buses with a length of 17.5m and a capacity of 150.
+With a capacity of 131, its size earned it the nickname “Superbus”.
+Three years later, TIBS phased in Singapore's first bendy buses with a length of 17.5 metre and a capacity of 150.